Barbiche/barbiche.github.io/_games/betrayded.md

 ![betrayded gameplay 1](../assets/img/betrayded_gameplay_1.png)

+BETRAYDED is a jam entry for the Ludum Dare #44, with our wonderful team of 6 people, and the first jam entry I've completed as a programmer.
 The game is a two-player platformer and duel game.
-Each player controls a prisoner who has been captured by the opposite faction.
-In order to set you free, both factions agreed on a prisoner exchange, therefore, you're thrown into the exchange area with the opposite prisoner, and your ultimate goal is to reach your home faction.
-But be quick!
-If the opponent reach his faction before, there are no reasons for them to let you reach yours that easily!
+Each player controls a prisoner who has been captured by the opposite faction, and aim to return home safely.

-> BETRAYDED is a jam entry for the Ludum Dare #44, with our wonderful team of 6 people, and the first jam entry I've completed as a developer, with a team of 6.